justeat/JustTweak/README.md

 ### Integration

-- define a JSON configuration file including your features (you can use the included `ExampleConfiguration_*.json` as a template)
+- define a JSON configuration file including your features (you can use the included `ExampleConfiguration.json` as a template)
-- define your features and A/B tests in your services such as Firebase and Optmizely (optional)
+- optionally define your features and A/B tests in your services such as Firebase and Optmizely

+#### Configure stack

+You have 2 ways of creating the JustTweak stack:

+- manually
+- automatic (levaraging the code generator tool that comes with JustTweak)

+##### Manual integration

-- configure the JustTweak stack as following
+Configure the JustTweak stack as following

 ```swift
 static let tweakManager: TweakManager = {